List of Monica and Friends characters: Specs

 Specs (Zé Luís) is one of the oldest kids of the gang.
 Specs likes reading and studying, but also finds time to hang with his friends.
 He was introduced as one of the Jimmy Five's best friends and sidekick during the return of the strips in the newspapers in 1963, at first without personality.
-When Monica first appeared, she was said to be his little sister, but the idea was discarded in later strips.
+After Monica’s debut, he was designed to be her older brother, although those ties were discarded in later strips.

 Specs was also originally the leader of the boys' club, but this idea was also forgotten giving his place to the Jimmy Five.
 Currently he has rarely appeared in modern comics, usually in favor of Franklin who is the main genius of the gang.
-His age is inconsistent, typically being portrayed between a pre-teen or teenager (mostly in recent comics) or even as a tall kid in the same age of Franklin.
+His age is inconsistent, being portrayed as a pre-teen in earlier comics or as a teenager in most recent comics.
 In Monica Teen he along with Crystal first appeared working for Bubbly in his spaceship, occupying the rank of Ensign.

 Couch Gag Louie

-Couch Gag Louie (Teveluisão, a portmanteau of the Portuguese words "Televisão" (Television), "Luís", and "Luisão" (Big Luís)) is a boy that as his name suggests, he is addicted to television, and spends all day watching it.
+Couch Gag Louie (Teveluisão, Luís Televieira Lacerda) a portmanteau of the Portuguese words "Televisão" (Television), "Luís", and "Luisão" (Big Luís)) is a boy that as his name suggests, he is addicted to television, and spends all day watching it.
 He is one of the older boys being the same age as Specs (who is sometimes seen as his best friend).
 His friends always tells him that this is not healthy, and forces him to go outdoors.
 His main feature is that in addition to his glasses he is often seen with a grin even when he is speaking, being rarely seen without the grin.
 He is Bloggy's older brother.
 Like Specs he used to be a regular character between the 60's and 70's, but has few appearances in current comics.